MichaelMartinTech/bikeTrackerDatabase/README.md

 2. **`getpass`**: Library for securely prompting and handling password input from users.
    - Masks the password during input to maintain security.
 3. **`msvcrt`** ``(Windows-only)``: Provides access to system-level utilities, specifically used here for handling keypress events without requiring the Enter key.

+---
+All rights reserved.
+Files provided in this repository are proprietary and may not be copied, distributed, or used without explicit permission from the owner.
+---